 Rachel is from New Zealand, and has also lived in London for 10 years and Singapore for 8 years.
 Rachel is interested in working with people who might be struggling in some ways with anxiety, stress, grief, coping in relationships or having concerns with parenting.

 Counsellor/Practitioner, or Kaiwhakamahereora: the person who supports you to plan your own well-being

 All of us get thrown off balance at times: distressing events, on-going stress and tiredness, unresolved grief or hurts from the past, fears for the future, and tensions in our relationships all impact on our bodies and minds in ways that impede our natural ability to live purposeful and fulfilling lives.

-John is a member of the New Zealand Association of Counsellors (NZAC) and his professional practice includes working with families, couples, individuals and adolescents.
+John is a member of the New Zealand Association of Counsellors (NZAC) and has twenty-six years’ experience working with families, couples, and individuals including children and adolescents.
 John also provides supervision for students and practitioners.

 General Counselling for Individuals and Couples.
 Working with men who have undergone trauma.
 Supervision

 Peter is an experienced counsellor whose career in helping people started when he began his nursing training in 1978.
 His qualifications include NZ Registered Nurse, Certificate in Counselling in Mental Health and Diploma in Counselling.